Xedeusz/midterm/Readme.md

 On mobile devices, click the hamburger menu to toggle the sidebar.
 Links support smooth scrolling to sections within main.html.

-Contributing
-Contributions are welcome!
-To contribute:

-Fork the repository.
-Create a new branch (git checkout -b feature/your-feature).
-Make your changes and commit (git commit -m "Add your feature").
-Push to the branch (git push origin feature/your-feature).
-Open a Pull Request.

-Please ensure your code follows the existing style and includes appropriate documentation.
-License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Contact
 For questions or feedback, reach out to Dexter John M. De Guzman: